RegularCookiez/Lexichunk-Solver/README.md

 As you can see, it found the solution `anchor` having found original words with the chunks `anc` and `hor`.

+It also calculates the search time as a benchmark for future optimisations.

 While not displayed, you can determine them retroactively:

 ```